-Figure 4 Crude protein concentration for herbaceous plants throughout the 2020 growing season at the FHRA.
+Figure 3 Crude protein (CP) concentration for herbaceous plants throughout the 2020 growing season at the FHRA.
 Big bluestem and panicum are grasses and sericea lespedeza, Desmodium spp. slender lespedeza and partridge pea are legumes.
 See Table 1 for definition of treatments.